Train strikes prompt sports fans to set off by bus

 Because this year, Derby Day falls on the same day as a rail strike.

-If all goes well, Derek reckons he'll use a minibus for future trips to Epsom instead of the train: "I do think a lot of people will realise that there are other alternatives."
+If all goes well, Derek, who asked the BBC not to use his surname, reckons he'll use a minibus for future trips to Epsom instead of the train.

+"I do think a lot of people will realise that there are other alternatives," he said.

 He's not alone in seeking out other forms of transport.